-- The spill will be immediately contained. - The area will be flushed with fresh water, if required. - The spill event will be reported through the Iluka incident reporting system (ie Loss Control Card (LCC)), root causes will be identified, remedial measures will be implemented to prevent re-occurrence and the relevant regulator and landholder will be notified, if required. - Affected soils will be tested after 12 months, if required, and additional remediation actions will be implemented.
+- The area will be inspected and flushed with fresh water, if required. - The spill event will be reported through the Iluka incident reporting system (ie Loss Control Card (LCC)), root causes will be identified, remedial measures will be implemented to prevent re-occurrence and the relevant regulator and landholder will be notified, if required. - Affected soils will be tested after 12 months, if required, and additional remediation actions will be implemented.
 This may include: - disposal of the contaminated soil to a suitable waste facility; and - the introduction of uncontaminated topsoil at the affected site.